 This National Park is littered with hiking trails where you can walk among the quirky cacti and spot some actual Joshua trees, from which the park was named.

-The real appeal of this place comes after you’ve watched the sunset behind the mountains, and the stars take over the sky, shimmering bright for you to gaze at throughout the night.More Info (click to expand)
+The real appeal of this place comes after you’ve watched the sunset behind the mountains, and the stars take over the sky, shimmering bright for you to gaze at throughout the night.More Info (click to show all)

 3. Hop over the boarder